-It’s here!
-The 2018 bunkered advent calendar! - bunkered.co.uk

-It can’t have escaped your attention that today is December 1 – which means the countdown to Christmas is well and truly on.

-Of course, as we all know, Christmas is a time for giving… and nothing epitomises that better than the bunkered advent calendar.
+Great prizes to be won with the bunkered Advent Calendar - bunkered.co.uk

+It's just over a week until Christmas - and how better to celebrate the festive season than by winning great golf prizes with the bunkered Advent Calendar.

-Each day, from now until Christmas Eve, we’ll be giving away a new gift every single day.
+Each day, from now until Christmas Eve, we’re giving away a new gift every single day.

 From electric trolleys to beanie hats, sunglasses to oil paintings, there’s a bit of everything to be had.

-All you have to do is log-on each day, enter the various competitions and then sit back and wait to find out if you are one of our lucky winners.
+All you have to do is log-on to www.bunkered.co.uk/advent each day, enter the various competitions and then sit back and wait to find out if you are one of our lucky winners.

 Each one is completely free to enter but you’ll have to check back each day to see what’s waiting behind the doors.